 To be eligible to tutor, you must be a current undergraduate student at the University of Redlands, have completed the course you wish to tutor with a minimum grade of 3.3 (or equivalent evaluation), have a faculty recommendation in the subject(s) you wish to tutor (form provided during application process), and maintain a minimum cumulative GPA of 3.0.
 Please review the subject tutor job description below.

 If you are interested in tutoring for any of our current openings (courses listed below), please contact email@example.com.
 If you meet the requirements for a current opening, an interview will be scheduled.
+Peer subject tutors are hired year-round on an as-needed basis with most hiring completed during the summer months.
 Tutor training is provided for all hired tutors.

 - MATH 101 (Finite Mathematics)

 Applications are now closed for the 2023-2024 academic year.
 Writing tutor applications for the 2024-2025 academic year will open February 1st, 2024.

 We are looking for dedicated undergraduate students to become Writing Tutors who will help their peers become confident writers.
 We are seeking applicants of all majors/disciplines, including the Johnston Center.
 Bilingual/biliterate students are strongly encouraged to apply.
 Tutors work a set schedule of 6-10 hours each week and attend regular staff meetings.
 This is a paid position, and starts at $16.25 per hour.

 - you must be a full-time undergraduate student

 - you will need to have at least 32 credits completed (sophomore standing) by Fall 2023